 It’s much better value and much more time-efficient if you join an island hopping tour that includes Kayangan Lake on the itinerary.

 That way you’ll get a whole day out and will enjoy many other nearby sights such as Twin Lagoons and Barracuda Lake.

-To get to Coron Town, the quickest option is to fly into Busuanga Airport.
-There are regular flights here from Manila, Cebu and Puerto Princesa.
+To get to Coron Town, the quickest option is to fly to Busuanga Airport.
+There are regular flights here from Manila, Cebu, and Puerto Princesa.

 More destinations are added each year too.
 From the airport, you can take a shuttle bus to Coron Town.

 Alternatively, you can take the much slower overnight ferry from Manila, although you’ll need a loose schedule as departure dates can be erratic.

 Another great option is the boat route to El Nido, Palawan’s most popular destination.

 There are slow ferries taking 8 hours or more and faster boats taking 3 to 4 hours.
 If you’re really adventurous, you can even join a multi-day island-hopping expedition between Coron and El Nido.

 Kayangan Lake is the reason you’re here, and it’s a truly incredible sight to see.
 This isn’t the largest lake on Coron Island, but it is the largest lake that the indigenous Tagbanua has opened up to tourism.

 The lake is a freshwater lake, one that’s held sacred in local traditions, but one that’s refreshingly glorious to swim in when you’re island hopping under the fierce Coron sun.